ajh1143/ajh1143.github.io/_posts/2018-11-1-Contingency.md

 Medical Statistics: Scripted

-# Contingency Table Analyses
+# Contingency Table
-In statistics, a contingency table is a type of table in a matrix format that displays the frequency distribution of the variables.
+A contingency table is a matrix formatted view of the frequency distribution of given variables.

 ## 2x2 Contingency Table
 ```Python3